 Action # Title Description Total Funds Contributing income and foster youth student groups when compared to the All student group.
 To address this issue, professional development for our teachers and staff will be essential to the progress our English Learners, low-income and foster youth students.
 Trainings, conferences, workshops, and professional learning communities provide information for our capacity to address our English Learner students' academic and social-emotional needs.
 We have seen a positive impact on our At-Promise students with additional staff training, such as trauma informed practices.
 We anticipate that with the increase in professional collaboration and learning, that state assessment results for our English Learners, low-income and foster youth will also increase.
 However, because we expect that all students showing low proficiency will benefit, this action is provided on an LEA-wide basis.
 We expect that these actions will have a positive impact on students with CAASPP scores.
 2.3 Technology Access & Support All English Learners, LTELs, low-income, and foster youth students will have access to effective technology platforms and support programs.
 This is an ongoing effort to help them to access their curriculum and instructional support.
-We will do the following: Upon enrollment provide every student with a computer.
-Provide every student with a hotspot.
-Provide students and teachers with tech support to ensure access to curriculum and instruction.
+We will do the following: • Upon enrollment provide every student with a computer. • Provide every student with a hotspot. • Provide students and teachers with tech support to ensure access to curriculum and instruction.
 All English Learners, low-income and foster youth students will have 100% access to the curriculum and instructional supports.
-We know this involves \$1,405,411.00 Yes access to the connection and instructional supports.
 We know this involves access to effective technology platforms and support programs.
 This is an ongoing effort in helping them to access their curriculum and instructional supports.
 We have seen success with teachers and staff continually supporting students' access to technology, and we will continue to provide training and materials to close any gaps.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
-We expect that these actions will have a positive impact on our students, by sustaining 100% access to their educational program.
+We expect that these actions will have a positive impact on our students, by sustaining 100% access to their educational program. \$596,394.00 Yes